w3c/wai-website/pages/about/groups/task-forces/pronunciation.md

 ## Work statement

-To learn about the focus, scope and deliverables of the task force, see the [SP Task Force Work Statement](/about/groups/task-forces/pronunciation/work-statement/).
+To learn about the focus, scope and deliverables of the task force, see the [Spoken Presentation Task Force Work Statement](/about/groups/task-forces/pronunciation/work-statement/).

 ## Overview of the spoken presentation work